 There are many safety precautions associated with planes and flying.
 One that might not necessarily be the most talked or written about has to do with static electricity and fueling airplanes with an airplane refueling hose and nozzle.

-Kind of a strange hazard if you’ve never heard about it, but it is a highly dangerous problem if you’re not using proper procedures.
+This may be a strange hazard if you’ve never heard about it.
+However, refueling planes is a highly dangerous situation if you’re not using proper procedures.
 Static electricity can build up and cause problems.

-If you’re not sure exactly what this situation is, think of it this way: In the winter when you walk on a rug in your socks and touch someone you get shocked.
-The same idea holds true when a plane flies through the air, only the static build up is enormous compared to your socks and the carpet.
-So when the plane lands, if that static charge isn’t dissipated, fueling up can result in an explosion or huge fire.
+If you’re not sure exactly what static electricity buildup is, think of it this way: In the winter, when you walk on a rug in your socks and touch someone, you get shocked.
+The same idea holds true when a plane flies through the air.
+However, the static build up is enormous compared to your socks and the carpet.
+Then, when the plane lands, if that static charge isn’t dissipated, refueling the plane can result in an explosion or huge fire.

 Pretty scary, huh?